Jueyuan-Wang/NuxtLearningNote/README.md

 ## 🚀 Usage

 Feel free to browse the notes and examples.
+As a beginner, I can’t guarantee that my thoughts are always correct or follow best practices.
+Don’t hesitate to point out any mistakes or inappropriate coding styles.
-If you're also learning Nuxt.js, you might find these helpful! 😊
+If you’re also learning Nuxt.js, you might find these helpful! 😊

 ---